rufuspollock-okfn/cop21/agreement/index.md

 ## Article 4 *(adaptation)*

-1. **Option 1:** Parties hereby establish the [global goal][long-term vision] of enhancing adaptive capacity, strengthening resilience and reducing vulnerability to climate change, [in accordance with the objective, principles and provisions of the Convention, including common but differentiated responsibilities and respective capabilities, with a view to [enabling climate resilient sustainable development and] ensuring adaptation in the context of the goal of holding the increase in the global average temperature [below 2 C][below [2 or] 1.5 C] referred to in Article 2 of this Agreement].
+1. Parties hereby [establish][share] the [global goal][long-term vision] of enhancing adaptive capacity, strengthening resilience and reducing vulnerability to climate change, [in accordance with the objective, principles and provisions of the Convention, including common but differentiated responsibilities and respective capabilities,] with a view to [[enabling][contributing to] [climate-resilient] sustainable development] [and] ensuring adaptation in the context of the goal of holding the increase in the global average temperature [below 2 °C][below [2 or] 1.5 °C] referred to in Article 2].

-    Parties recognize that adaptation is a [global] challenge faced by all with local, national, regional and international dimensions, and that it is a key component of and contribution to the long-term global response to climate change to protect people, livelihoods and ecosystems[, taking into account the urgent and immediate needs of those developing countries that are particularly vulnerable].
+    Parties recognize that adaptation is a global challenge faced by all with local, subnational, national, regional and international dimensions, and that it is a key component of and contribution to the long-term global response to climate change to protect people, livelihoods and ecosystems[, taking into account the urgent and immediate needs of those developing countries that are particularly vulnerable].

-    **Option 2:** Parties share the goal of increasing resilience and reducing vulnerability to climate change, recognizing that adaptation is a challenge faced by all, with local, national, regional and international dimensions, and that it is a key component of and contribution to the long-term global response to climate change to protect people, livelihoods and ecosystems.

-2. **Option 1:** [Parties recognize that adaptation will be needed regardless of the level of mitigation reached and that [less adaptation will be needed if[, inter alia,] their collective mitigation efforts are greater].]
+2. **Option 1:** [Parties recognize that adaptation [will][may] be needed regardless of the level of mitigation reached [and that [greater aggregate levels of mitigation can reduce the need for additional adaptation efforts][the greater their collective mitigation efforts, the less adaptation is needed [in the long term]][less adaptation will be needed if[, inter alia,] their collective mitigation efforts are greater]].]

     **Option 2:** [The [global goal][long-term vision] for adaptation shall be the basis for, inter alia:

-    1. Assessment of the adequacy of support from developed country Parties[[^9]] to developing country Parties[[^10]] and a platform to undertake such an assessment through strengthened measurement, reporting, and verification of support;
+    1. Assessment of the adequacy of support from developed country Parties[[^14]] to developing country Parties[[^15]] and a platform to undertake such an assessment through strengthened measurement, reporting, and verification of support;
     2. Recognition of adaptation efforts of developing countries;
     3. Recognition of increased adaptation needs and associated costs in light of mitigation efforts, taking into account that adaptation will be needed regardless of the level of mitigation reached, and also taking into account the relationship between aggregate mitigation ambition, associated climate change impacts, and adaptation needs and cost, and recognizing there are limits to adaptation.]